Homer C. Blake: Early career

 Blake then returned to the Preble and served in her on the coast of California during the Mexican–American War.
 In 1848 Preble was sent to join the East India Squadron.
 Unfortunately Blake became ill and was left at the Sandwich Islands to recover.
 After a few weeks he took passage on the ship Matilda to China, rejoining the Preble at Canton.
 Soon after his arrival he once again fell seriously ill, and was sent home to recuperate.
-After a short leave of absence, he was ordered to the receiving ship North Carolina at New York, and from there assigned to the Coast Survey schooner Morris, in which he sailed to the coast of Texas to carry out survey work in Galveston Bay and Harbor.
+After a short leave of absence, he was ordered to the receiving ship North Carolina at New York, and from there assigned to the United States Coast Survey schooner Morris, in which he sailed to the coast of Texas to carry out survey work in Galveston Bay and Harbor.

 In 1850 Blake joined the frigate Raritan, bound for the Pacific, but was soon transferred to the sloop-of-war St. Mary's with the rank of Acting-Master, serving in the East India Squadron.
 He returned home by way of the Cape of Good Hope, thus completing his third circumnavigation in nine years.

 In 1852 he was sent to the Naval Observatory, where he was engaged for five months.
 In 1853 he was assigned to the receiving ship Ohio at Boston, as Acting-Master, and while there was detailed by Commodore Francis Gregory (Commandant of the Boston Navy Yard) to supervise the construction of the frigate Merrimack.
 On 14 September 1855, while at Boston, he received promotion to lieutenant.

 In 1856 he joined the St. Lawrence in the Brazil Squadron, returning home in 1859.
 He was then appointed executive officer of the store-ship Relief, and sent to Luanda on the coast of Africa, to supply the Africa Squadron, returning in 1861.
 At the request of the Secretary of the Treasury, he was made member of a board to reorganize the Revenue Service.
 For a short time he commanded the Bibb, stationed in Lower New York Bay to intercept shipments of arms to the South.